 Wine rated 14/20 (Good wine)

-Rated estate (2016 guide) 1*Star (A serious, recommendable production, in line with what one would expect from its appellation(s))
+Rated estate (2016 guide) 1*Star (A high-quality, recommendable wine that lives up to what one would expect from its appellation(s))

-This light-style Pauillac is supple and elegant, with lovely fruit.
-The oak will need to blend in a little more.
+This light-bodied Pauillac is supple and elegant, with lovely fruit.
+The oak needs a little more time to integrate.

 About the estate: